corese-stack/corese-python/README.md

 ## test jpype bridge example in python

 May work but not garanteed !!!
+You need a corese-core jar file **with dependancies** !!!

 ```
 ./python_examples/simple_query.py -b jpype -j /somewhere/corese-core-5.0.0-SNAPSHOT-jar-with-dependencies.jar